google/j2cl/transpiler/javatests/com/google/j2cl/transpiler/readable/README.md

 - Normalize compound assignment, increment and decrement operations for long and boxed objects.
 Refer to previous dicussion at cl/101709039 and cl/98361767.
 - Use annotation @abstract for abstract methods. (b/24539710).
-- Namespace on @JsMethod can only be defined on native static methods.
-Refer to previous discussion at cl/106852320.
 - Use one file to export stubs for JS externs, or use separate files for each.
   (see previous discussion at cl/108187399)